-Because IPsec mutual authentication is performed at the computer level, not the user level, the computer allowed by the firewall to access the TOE via the EWS interface and REST Web Services interface must itself be the Administrative Computer.
+Because IPsec mutual authentication is performed at the computer level, not the user level, the computer allowed by the IPsec Policy to access the TOE via the EWS (HTTP) and REST (HTTP) interfaces must itself be the Administrative Computer.
 This means that non-TOE administrative users should not be allowed to logon to the Administrative Computer because every user of the Administrative Computer is potentially a TOE administrator.